micmejia/bible-dump/AMPC/Exodus/Exod 14.md

-Tell the Israelites to turn back and encamp before Pi-hahiroth, between Migdol and the [Red] Sea, before [^a]Baal-zephon.
+Tell the Israelites to turn back and encamp before Pi-hahiroth, between Migdol and the [Red] Sea, before Baal-zephon.
 You shall encamp opposite it by the sea.